As they have always done, the Chiptekwilah, or Secwépemc creation stories, are travelling by word of mouth, one person to another.

 Several storytellers are featured on the recordings in the Good Spirit Box, telling Chiptekwilah or creation stories.
 Chiptekwilah are described as legends that describe how things in the natural world came to be, using animals to convey teachings.

 “Everybody’s got a story, and this is a way of telling our story,” said Thomas.
 “Our stories need to be told, a lot of them are coming out now – like the residential school and everything else, and I think these have been put away for too long.
+I think there’s getting to be more of an interest in stories.
 We all have stories to tell of the past, and that’s why we got into this, to be able to start telling the story of our people, our Secwépemc people.
 This is one way of getting our story out there.
 Our Chiptekwilah talk about it – our creation stories.”

 Thomas said there’s a rich history in the Chiptekwilah that apply to many current situations.